cgihlstorf/AIAgents/Topic2Frameworks/README.md

 Below are the names of the folders in this directory as well as explanations of what each file in each folder contains.

 ## Task1
 This folder contains the starter code modified so that when the input to the model is `verbose`, the system prints tracing information as the program runs.
-When the input is `quiet`, the model stops printing this tracing information
+When the input is `quiet`, the model stops printing this tracing information.

 - `langgraph_llama_task_1.py` contains the modifies code.
 - `lg_graph.png` contains a visualization of the graph.